Samuel Koeberle

-Samuel Koeberle (born 26 November 2004) is a French professional footballer who plays as a midfielder for the French club Reims.
+Samuel Koeberle (born 26 November 2004) is a French professional footballer who plays as a midfielder for HNL club Vukovar 1991.

 Club career

 Koeberle is a youth product of the academy of Stade de Reims, and was promoted to their reserves for the 2021-22 season.
 He made his professional debut with the senior Reims team in a 2–1 Ligue 1 win over FC Lorient on 1 May 2022.

 International career

 Koeberle is a youth international for France, having been called up to the France U18s in 2021.

 Personal life

 Koeberle's father, Patrick, was also a professional footballer who also played for Reims.